-A Stage 1 curtailment was called for Clark County on Monday January 14, 2013 because of the stagnant air conditions that settled over the northwest late last week, but has not reversed the increasing pollution trend.
-"We are hopeful that escalating to this Stage 2 curtailment will prevent us from exceeding the federal health-based standard as the air stagnation advisory continues through the weekend," said Bob Elliott, executive director for the agency.
+Overnight on Thursday November 21, 2013 the fine particulate matter levels rose to just below the health-based federal ambient air quality standard because of woodstove use, stagnant air conditions, clear skies and cold evenings.
+The National Weather Service has forecast similar conditions for the next few days with a worsening trend for Sunday and Monday.
+Windy conditions in the Gorge and Portland area are not experienced in the Vancouver area.
+While there is some clearing during the day, the cold stagnant conditions in the evenings and woodstove use overnight result in high particulate matter levels.
+"We are hopeful that calling this Stage 2 curtailment will prevent us from exceeding the federal health-based standard as the cold evenings, clear skies and air stagnation in Clark County continues through the weekend," said Bob Elliott, executive director for the agency.
 "We are not asking anyone to go without heat, but to use an alternative source of heat if possible until weather patterns change and our air quality returns to healthy levels."

 Air pollution at the level Clark County is currently experiencing is of particular concern for people with heart and lung problems, children, and adults over 65.
 The Washington State Department of Health recommends that people who are sensitive to air pollution limit time spent outdoors.
 Fine particulate matter pollution in smoke released from wood stoves, fireplaces and other wood burning activities are of concern because they can reach deep into the lungs.

 Episodes of high fine particle pollution can trigger asthma attacks, cause difficulty breathing and make lung and heart problems worse.